puttsk/cuda-tutorial/lab01/README.md

 ## Profiling performance

 Using `time` does not give much information about the program performance.
-NVIDIA provides a commandline profiler tool called `nvprof`.
+NVIDIA provides a commandline profiler tool called `nvprof`, which give a more insight information of CUDA program performance.

 To profile our vector addition, use following command